-Calming the Nervous System, Integrating the Hands and Eyes (37m, Patrons)
+Calming Your Nervous System, Integrating Hands and Eyes (37m, temporarily free)

 Back-lying, using a "bell hand" movement to differentiate and integrate the hands, eyes, and breath.
 This lesson is a powerful tool for self-regulation and reorganization, stimulating the parasympathetic nervous system and shifting us away from "fight or flight" and toward "rest and digest".
 Begins with a 2-minute introduction to this lesson’s particular bell hand movement (see photos below the lesson notes).